tamassimonds/REL/README.md

 # REL (Reasoning Enhancement Loop)

 REL is a novel framework for generating synthetic worked solutions to enhance the reasoning capabilities of Large Language Models (LLMs).
 It acts as a variation to the STaR to more thoughtful worked soltions.
 This repository contains the implementation of the REL pipeline as described in our [paper](https://arxiv.org/abs/2412.04645).
+It also includes the human worked solutions mentioned in the paper.

 ## Overview